Electric charging points – Is there a tax liability?

 A first-year capital allowance of 100% of the expenditure is available for expenditure on electric charge-point equipment.
 The allowance is available for expenditure incurred before 1 April 2023 for corporation tax purposes and before 6 April 2023 for income tax purposes.

-If you would like to get support on the subject discussed above, we would love to hear from you!
+If you would like to get support on tax advice, we would love to hear from you!
 Please email us using firstname.lastname@example.org and include your contact number and a small statement about how you heard about us.
 Or you can call our office on 01326 660022.